March 2019 Update

 Which brings me to the last, and recommended method to get promotional pricing:

-Call to cancel, and negotiate for discount or “price match” if you will.
-(Recommended)
+Recommended approach: Call to cancel, and negotiate for discount or “price match”.

 This might be counter-intuitive at first, because waiting on the customer service line is usually the first thing one wants to avoid, and because haggling can be exhausting.
 But, as I discussed above, the other two options either don’t work or will most likely involve waiting for and talking to a phone agent as well.
 In fact, you are essentially starting a renegotiation when you call Verizon as the existing customer to cancel service.